 The most advanced and reliable phone backup toolkit is Wondershare Dr.Fone because it helps you back up data without worrying about storage space.
 It also provides the Incremental feature through which your iPhone is backed up without connecting to the computer.

 Furthermore, you can preview data stored in your iPhone backup file and restore specific data to your iDevice.
 It can also restore your iCloud/iTunes backup to your iPhone/Google Pixel without factory resetting the device.

 Part 3: How Many Data Can I Email To Google Pixel?

-Part 4: One Stop Solutions to Switch Data From iPhone To Google Pixel:
+Part 4: One-Stop Solution to Switch Data From iPhone To Google Pixel:

-If you want a one-stop solution to transfer data iPhone to Google Pixel, then you need to rely on a powerful phone to phone data transfer software like Dr.Fone - Phone Transfer.
-With its assistance, you can transfer contacts both in cloud account and phone memory along with videos, photos, text messages, etc from iPhone to Google Pixel in just one-click.
+If you want a one-stop solution to transfer data from iPhone to Google Pixel, then you need to rely on a powerful phone-to-phone data transfer software like Dr.Fone - Phone Transfer.
+With its assistance, you can transfer contacts both in a cloud account and phone memory along with videos, photos, text messages, etc from iPhone to Google Pixel in just one click.